mitchellurgero/cloudron-codiad/DESCRIPTION.md

 This app supports running one or more cronjobs.
 The jobs are specified using the standard crontab syntax.

+## ionCube

+ionCube is a PHP module extension that loads encrypted PHP files and speeds up webpages. ionCube is pre-installed and enabled by default.

 ### Remote Terminal

 Use the [web terminal](https://cloudron.io/documentation/apps/#web-terminal) for a remote shell connection into the